ColinGrime/BetterBows/README.md

 * Teleporation - teleport to wherever your arrows lands.
 * Rider - ride your shot.
 * Rapid Fire - rapidly fire arrows.
-* Debuff - spawn an insta damage potion.
+* Harming - spawn an insta damage potion.
-* Raining Death - spawn a BUNCH of insta damage potions (because why not).
 * Burst - an explosion of arrows.
 * Triplet - fire three arrows at once.
 * Ricochet - your arrow will bounce wherever it lands.